 "Yeah but, you know, its top of the line," the customer said.
 He was a nervous looking man with a ginger moustache, who wouldn't stop scratching at an earlobe.

-"Sometimes top of the line is worth it," Fiona nodded.
+"Sometimes top quality is worth it," Fiona nodded.
 "But bottom line, any sink will get your hands clean."

 "So what's wrong with that really cheap one?"